PROTOTYPE TO PRODUCTION

 - Full recyclability

-Casting With Zinc And Stainless Steel
+Casting With Zinc

 Similar to that of aluminum and even magnesium, complex net-shaped zinc housings make for precise, thin walls that offer excellent electrical performance and shielding properties.
 As such, this makes zinc as a great choice for a broad range of consumer electronic devices.
 Like stainless steel, the castability, wear resistance and structural integrity of zinc make it an ideal alloy for the creation of multi-faceted, highly-complex shapes.
 These shapes are typically used in automotive safety applications as well as the electronics industry.